endata/gopher/README.md

 Route groups allow you to share route attributes (such as path prefixes, hosts, methods, etc)  across a large number of routes without needing to define those attributes on each individual routes.

-Shared attributes are passed as type `GroupMatcher` as the first parameter to `RouteGroup.New()` as shown below:
+Shared attributes are passed as type `GroupMatcher` as the first parameter to `RouteGroup.New()`.

+**Route Prefixes**

+The `PathPrefix` attribute may be used to prefix each route in the group with a given URI.
+For example, you may want to prefix all route URIs within the group with /products:

 ```go
 group := RouteGroup.New(GroupMatcher{